Key takeaways

 Whether your insurance covers Zepbound will depend on your plan’s prescription drug coverage.

-A Zepbound savings card can bring the cost of Zepbound down to as low as $25 for a one- or three-month prescription.
+The Zepbound Savings Card can bring the cost of Zepbound with insurance down to as low as $25 for a one- or three-month prescription.

 Zepbound Important Safety Information: Read more about serious warnings and safety info.

-You can price-shop different pharmacies in your area using sites like GoodRx, which can help you save 10%–17% off the cost of Zepbound.
-Eli Lilly, the manufacturer of Zepbound, also offers a Zepbound Savings Card, which can bring the cost down to $25–$550 for a one-month supply of Zepbound, depending on your insurance.
+You can price-shop different pharmacies in your area using sites like GoodRx and SingleCare, which can help you save up to 20% off the cost of Zepbound.

 Does insurance cover Zepbound?

 Whether your insurance plan covers Zepbound will depend on your plan’s prescription drug coverage and the pharmacy you use to fill your prescription.
-To find out if your insurance plan covers Zepbound, contact your insurance provider.
-The phone number should be listed on the back of your insurance card.
-You can also visit your insurance company’s website or review your plan’s drug formulary (a list of all the drugs covered under your plan).
+To find out if Zepbound is covered by your insurance plan, review your plan’s drug formulary, which lists all the drugs eligible for coverage under your plan.
+You can also contact your insurance provider directly by calling the phone number on the back of your insurance card.
+When insurance does cover Zepbound, prior authorization is typically required.

-If your insurance does not include coverage for Zepbound, your healthcare provider can submit an appeal letter to your plan requesting that they grant you coverage.
+If your plan does not include coverage for Zepbound, your healthcare provider can submit an appeal letter on your behalf to your insurance company requesting an exception and coverage.
 Be aware, however, that these appeals are not always successful.

 Is Zepbound covered by Medicare?